rohitrishim/accuknox-help/docs_sample/accuknox-onprem/ui-onprem.md

 Step 1 : $yarn install

-Step 2 : Need to add the new API- base URL path (path to gateway) in two places in the project files..
+Step 2 : Need to add the new API- base URL path (path to gateway) in two places in the below project files..

-        a) LINE1: ui-app/app/src/constants/urls.ts
+        a) LINE 1: ui-app/app/src/constants/urls.ts

         b) LINE 7: ui-app/platform-ui/src/api/custom.js